Heijix/nut-lang/CODE_OF_CONDUCT.md

 # Code of conduct

+All the code, and documentation must be written in English.

+When you have finished your stuff in a branch.
+We work by pull request, and after validation : we merge into master.

 ## Libraries

 When you are coding a library, after putting the card in nut-libraries project as 'In-progress', and had written in the associated issue that you are doing it.
 You have to create new branch from master.
 In this branch named like your language (example : C-library).
 You can only change the subdirectories listed below.
 This is to prevent massive git conflicts when merging.